Prism, the software that the US government uses to monitor you

 Last updated: December 26, 2022

-A few days ago Edward Snowden, the former collaborator of the CIA revealed the existence of a surveillance program called Prism.
+A few days ago Edward Snowden, the former CIA collaborator, revealed the existence of a surveillance program called Prism.

-Following these revelations, the British daily The Guardian claims that the NSA has direct access to data hosted by US tech giants, including Google, Apple, Microsoft and others.
+Following these revelations, the British daily The Guardian claims that the NSA has direct access to data hosted by American new technology giants, including Google, Apple, Microsoft and others.
 Barack Obama presents it as a tool in the fight against terrorism.

 What is Prism?

 PRISM is an electronic surveillance program set up by the United States to track the activity of each Internet user.
-It allows the NSA to collect information from Internet companies that have a large personal database.
-Indeed, the program allows the US government to access the data of foreign users who use GAFAM services.
+It allows the NSA to collect intelligence from Internet companies with large personal databases.
+Indeed, the program allows the American government to access the data of foreign users who use GAFAM services.

 But how does Prism really work?